 The Way To San Jose - 15 days

-Uncover the delights of Honduras and Nicaragua, two Central American gems with spectacular scenery, beautiful beaches and ancient ruins.
-Travel from Antigua to San Jose in 15 exhilarating days.
-Discover the magnificent Mayan site of Copan and the idyllic Caribbean island of Roatan in Honduras, before spending time in scenic Granada and Leon, Nicaragua’s charming colonial cities.
-Then top off your adventure on the exquisite volcanic island of Ometepe.
+Travelling from Antigua to San Jose, discover the magnificent Mayan site of Copan and the idyllic Caribbean island of Roatan in Honduras, before spending time in scenic Granada and Leon, Nicaragua’s charming colonial cities.
+Top off your adventure on the volcanic island of Ometepe.

 Day 1: Antigua

-Friday.
+Sunday.
 Hola Guatemala!
-Make your own way our start hotel in Antigua.
+Upon arrival into Guatemala City airport you'll be met and transferred to our joining hotel in Antigua.
 The remains of the day is free for you to explore this charming colonial town, with its colourful markets, cobbled streets and plazas, set against a spectacular backdrop of three volcanic peaks.
 Overnight - Antigua

 Days 2 - 3: Copan ruins